 With input from the pharmaceutical industry PARI's project team developed a nebuliser that has strong patent protection and is designed to prevent off label use.
 The eFlow Closed System is a specific nebuliser configuration featuring a proprietary prefilled ampoule instead of an open medication reservoir.
 The ampoule is pierced open when loaded into this nebuliser.
 Designed for enhanced usability for patients and a strong patent protection make this device unique for partners from the pharmaceutical industry.

 The first eFlow Closed System was approved under the tradename Magnair® for the administration of Lonhala® (glycopyrrolate) Inhalation Solution (Sunovion Pharmaceuticals Inc.).

 Link to www.lonhalamagnair.com

-Efficient aerosol delivery to mechanically ventilated patients can be achieved with the eFlow Inline nebuliser.
-It is integrated into the ventilator tubing and does not interfere with the ventilator settings.
-Since the aerosol is introduced in the axial direction of the tubing, it is smoothly taken up by the air moving towards the patient, thereby minimizing losses.
+The eFlow Inline nebulizer system enables efficient aerosol delivery to mechanically ventilated patients in intensive medical care.
+It is integrated into the ventilator tubing and doesn´t interfere with the ventilator settings.
+The aerosol is introduced in the axial direction of the tubing, smoothly taken up by the air moving towards the patient without any added flow from the nebulizer thereby minimizing losses.

-The eFlow Inline nebuliser is operated by the ePort® control unit.
-This control unit is specifically designed for the needs in a hospital environment, provides guidance to the care-givers and is intuitively used.
-It can be flexibly attached to e.g. the bedside of the patient or an IV pole.
+The ePort® controller (awarded the German Design Award 2021) operates the nebulizer.
+This control unit for multiple patient use is specifically designed for the needs in a hospital environment, provides guidance to the caregivers and can be used intuitively.
+It can be flexibly attached to e. g. the bedside of the patient or an IV pole.

 PARI offers various e-Health options for adherence monitoring and data management that can be complemented by diagnostic devices.